We run our popular Repair Café in the Hive on the last Saturday of the month from 10am to 1pm.

-The Dollar Repair Café is an antidote to a throwaway culture, and following its launch we hope to run the café once a month from The Hive.
+The Dollar Repair Café is an antidote to a throwaway culture, and following its launch we run the café once a month from The Hive.

 Come along and get your things repaired, and maybe learn a thing or two about repairing – no appointment needed!

 There is no charge for any advice or repair, but visitors’ donations will help keep the service free at the point of delivery for everyone.
 Donations are used to cover costs and to help us offer additional workshops for free.

 - Small electricals